 f.
-USACE water levels
+USACE Water Levels

-The USACE operates pressure gauges throughout southern Louisiana, and a total of 42 gauges produced time series of water levels during part or all of Gustav.
-These data were obtained from the New Orleans District [USACE-Mississippi Valley Network (MVN)], and these water levels are relative to NAVD88 (2004.65).
+The USACE operates pressure gages throughout southern Louisiana, and a total of 42 gages produced time series of water levels during part or all of Gustav.
+These data were obtained from the New Orleans District (USACE-MVN), and these water levels are relative to NAVD88 (2004.65).

 g.
-USGS water levels
+USGS Water Levels

-The USGS operates pressure gauges throughout southern Louisiana, and a total of 18 gauges produced time series of water levels during Gustav (D. J. Walters 2009, personal communication).
-Most of the gauges provide water levels relative to NAVD88 (2004.65), but a few gauges near the Terrebonne and Barataria Bays were reported relative to h.
-CRMS high-water marks
+The USGS operates pressure gages throughout southern Louisiana, and a total of 18 gages produced time series of water levels during Gustav (Walters, 2009).
+Most of the gages provide water levels relative to NAVD88 (2004.65), but a few gages near the Terrebonne and Barataria Bays were reported relative to NGVD29.
+In addition, the USGS deployed 24 pressure gages during Gustav that also produced time series of water levels during all or part of Gustav (Walters, 2009).
+These measured water levels are all relative to NAVD88 (2004.65).